Jennifer Kent: The Babadook (2014)

+When making films, Kent explains she tends to start writing from an idea.
+While making the film The Babadook, she shared that she was in the process of grieving.
+She didn't want the idea behind the film to surround that feeling of grief, but instead suppression due to a fascination she had with the idea of someone unable to go through the process of a big loss.
+This gave her the "lightning bolt," as she describes it, which came to her and allowed the film to grow.

 Her first feature-length film, The Babadook, is a supernatural horror film written and directed by Kent.
 In late 2014, Kent announced that, due to popular demand, a limited edition of the Mister Babadook pop-up book featured in her film The Babadook would be published in 2015.
 Kent wrote the book in collaboration with illustrator Alex Juhasz, who had created the prop book used in the film.
 The book sold out its run of 6,200 copies.

 The Nightingale (2018)

 Her second film, The Nightingale, deals with murder and revenge in 1825 Tasmania.
 On Rotten Tomatoes, the film garnered an approval rating of 86%, based on 234 reviews.

+The film received funding from an investment from Screen Australia and financial support from Kojo Productions and Screen Tasmania.
+The film ended up with a budget of two million dollars and grossed less than half of the costs, causing the film to be a failure at the box office.

+"The Murmuring" (2022)

+In Guillermo del Toro's television series Guillermo del Toro's Cabinet of Curiosities, Jennifer Kent directed a short story from Del Toro in episode eight of the series, titled "The Murmuring."

+The episode stars Essie Davis and Andrew Lincoln.
+They play a married couple who have moved into a new home and use their work to suppress their grief.
+Kent explores the episode's grief themes and turns them into horror.